22 Fall Activities in Chicago: Fall Colors, Food & Attractions

 If you’re hoping to enjoy the fall colors in Chicago, you’ll be able to see them at every corner!

-Plus, there is a public park in every neighborhood throughout the city, so no matter where you are in Chicago, you can stroll through incredible changing leaves throughout the fall season.
+Plus, there is a public park in every neighborhood throughout the city, so no matter where you are, you can stroll through incredible changing leaves throughout the fall season.

 Check out the Illinois Fall Color Report for a day-by-day update on the best fall colors in Chicago.